Balladebits/Balladebits/README.md

 - Mother/Earthbound
 - Devil May Cry
 - Watch Dogs
-- SkullGirls (A little knowledge)
+- SkullGirls
-- TMNT (Also a little Knowledge)
+- TMNT (Little Knowledge)

 Games/Fandoms i Dislike/Hate:
-- Cookie Run Ovenbreak/Kingdom (Thanks,i hate the fandom)
+- Cookie Run Ovenbreak/Kingdom (Thanks,i hate the fandom,even if i play the games)
 - Kpop
-- Sonic (The fandom,i like the games [...kinda])
+- Sonic (The fandom,i like the games)
 - JoJo's (I hate it A LOT)
 - CountryHumans/CountryBalls (Dark memories of the Fandom arise)
 - DSMP